nicolasigor/cmorlet-tensorflow/README.md

 This module was used to obtain the CWT of EEG signals for the RED-CWT model, described in:

-N.I.
-Tapia and P.A.
-Estévez, "RED: Deep Recurrent Neural Networks for Sleep EEG Event Detection," in *2020 International Joint Conference on Neural Networks (IJCNN)*.
+N. I. Tapia and P. A. Estévez, "RED: Deep Recurrent Neural Networks for Sleep EEG Event Detection," *2020 International Joint Conference on Neural Networks (IJCNN)*, Glasgow, United Kingdom, 2020, pp. 1-8, doi: 10.1109/IJCNN48605.2020.9207719.

 Full text available at: https://arxiv.org/abs/2005.07795

 If you find this software useful, please consider citing our work.